 Back pain and neck pain are two of the most common reasons why people visit a chiropractor for the first time.
 While these are two very reliable signs that your body is in need of a chiropractic visit, there are other things you may not know to look for that can indicate the need for care.
-We’ve compiled this helpful guide to understand the scope of issues that a chiropractor may be able to help your body recover from.
+Here's a helpful guide to help you understand the scope of issues that a chiropractor may address to help your body recover.

 An excellent way to see if you may be compensating for spinal misalignment, particularly if you deal with back pain, is to look at the soles of your shoes.
 Are they evenly worn, or do they look different?
 As your body twists and turns to keep your head in balance and your posture as neutral as possible, it can cause changes in your walking gait.
 Your chiropractor can help you to identify the root cause of the problem and work on restoring body balance.

 Almost everyone has experienced a headache every once in a while from a stressful day at work or dehydration on a hot day.
 However, many people live with what they consider their “normal” headaches that can come several days out of the week.
 In many cases, headaches can originate due to a problem in the spine, particularly the neck.
 If you find yourself reaching for OTC headache medication on an almost daily basis, then a chiropractor might be able to help you identify and address the root cause of the problem.

 If you have a history of a car accident, slip or fall, or sports-related injury, you should schedule a chiropractic visit as soon as possible.
 Even seemingly minor incidents can cause spinal misalignments and other issues that may not cause immediate pain but can create more significant problems down the road if left uncorrected.